-The Applicant must submit its full budget, including projected income, for the current fiscal year, using a format at least as detailed as that presented in Appendix 4.
+The Applicant must submit its full budget, including projected income, for the current fiscal year.
 Also, the Applicant should submit a comparison of budgeted versus actual income and expenses of the fiscal year to date.

 (g) Applicant's Financial Statements